Field Theoretic Approach to Interacting Two Body Tunneling: Physical Consistency and Relevancy

 \end{widetext} Therefore inside $g$, $p^b$ is basically also on shell.
-Furthermore, if we fix $p_1^a>0$.
-Since we necessarily have $p_3^a=-p^b_3$ from the COM frame, $p_3^b<0$.
+Furthermore, by fixing $p_1^a>0$, the COM condition implies $p_3^a=-p^b_3$, hence $p_3^b<0$.
 Therefore for $p^b$ on shell, $p_3^b$ is nothing but $-f(p_0^b)$ (with correction at $O(mv^2)$).
 The one boson exchange kernel can then be approximated to \begin{widetext}